tomanick/UDA-Final-Project/README.md

 ## Code

 The analysis is conducted in a Jupyter Notebook ([UDA_FinalProject_Liu.ipynb](UDA_FinalProject_Liu.ipynb)).
 This notebook includes all the code and visualizations created during the analysis.
+In addition, I run the code on my laptop.

 ## License